HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search/cfg_search_farm/farm_install_search.md

 8. Complete the following steps to delete the default search collections from the Manage Search portlet:

-    1. Log on to HCL DX as an administrator.
+    1. Log on to HCL Digital Experience (DX) as an administrator.

     2. To open the **Manage Search** portlet, click the **Administration menu** icon.
 Then, click **Search Administration** \> **Manage Search**.